-Few is author of For All of Humanity: Mesoamerican and Colonial Medicine in Enlightenment Guatemala (2015).
-This book was awarded Honorable Mention for the 2016 Bandelier/Lavrin Book Prize in Colonial Latin American History.
-She is also co-editor of Centering Animals in Latin American History (with Zeb Tortorici, 2013), and author of Women Who Live Evil Lives: Gender, Religion, and the Politics of Power in Colonial Guatemala (2002).
+Professor Few is author of For All of Humanity: Mesoamerican and Colonial Medicine in Enlightenment Guatemala (2015), Centering Animals in Latin American History (2013), and Women Who Live Evil Lives: Gender, Religion, and the Politics of Power in Colonial Guatemala (2002).

-Professor Few's research, on topics such as medicine and public health, gender and sexuality, human-animal studies, and Mesoamerican ethnohistory has also been published in British Journal for the History of Science, Ethnohistory, Mesoamérica, and other publications.
-Few was recently awarded a 2017 American Council of Learned Societies (ACLS) Collaborative Research Fellowship.
-Additionally, she has been a Rockefeller Foundation Postdoctoral Fellow, and a Visiting Scholar at Harvard University's David Rockefeller Center for Latin American Studies.
-She has also held residential research fellowships at the Newberry Library in Chicago, the John Carter Brown Library at Brown University, and the Huntington Library in San Marino, CA.
+Professor Few was recently awarded a 2017 American Council of Learned Societies (ACLS) Collaborative Research Fellowship.
+Additionally, she has been a Rockefeller Foundation Postdoctoral Fellow at the Newberry Library in Chicago, and a Visiting Scholar at Harvard University's David Rockefeller Center for Latin American Studies.
+She has also held residential research fellowships at the John Carter Brown Library at Brown University and the Huntington Library in San Marino, CA.